itzikbuktshin/ngx-charts/README.md

-# NgxCharts is a chart library was written with Angular 10.x
+# NgxCharts is a library was written with Angular 10.x

 [Please see here the Demo App](https://itzikbuktshin.github.io/ngx-charts/)